apache/drill/_docs/sql-reference/sql-commands/035-partition-by-clause.md

 The PARTITION BY clause partitions the data by the first column_name, and then subpartitions the data by the next column_name, if there is one, and so on.

-Only the Parquet storage format is supported for automatic partitioning.
+Only the Parquet storage format is supported for partitioning.
 Before using CTAS, [set the `store.format` option]({{site.baseurl}}/docs/create-table-as-ctas/#setting-the-storage-format) for the table to Parquet.

 When the base table in the SELECT statement is schema-less, include columns in the PARTITION BY clause in the table's column list, or use a select all (SELECT *) statement: